 This morning, as usual, I opened my inbox and immediately started to feel sick – “Price Meltdown”, “Newsletter no. 7”, “The Best Women’s Day Gift Ideas” etc. I ticked all three boxes and clicked “delete all”.
-I considered unsubscribing, but decided I’m not going to spend my valuable time for all that.
+I considered unsubscribing but decided I was not going to spend my valuable time on all that.
 Next time.

 If that’s the case, then You need to take a good long look at your email marketing and start to pay more attention to your content, starting with subject lines and headlines.

-Advertising and copywriting legend David Ogilvy once changed the headline for Rolls Royce advert 104 times, before finding a perfect one.
-And he knew that the headline is king, because it will determine if your audience is going to read the rest of the copy or not.
-In your case, the same applies for your subject line.
+Advertising and copywriting legend David Ogilvy once changed the headline for a Rolls Royce advert 104 times before finding a perfect one.
+And he knew that the headline is king because it will determine if your audience is going to read the rest of the copy or not.
+In your case, the same applies to your subject line.
 Find an email marketing platform that allows you to carry out A/B tests so you can find the perfect subject line for your business.

-Human brain is pre-programmed to find opportunities for avoiding pain and negativity, rather than accomplishing something or creating new solutions from the scratch.
-But from the survival perspective, negative experiences have greater influence and your brain marks these impulses as “high priority”.
+The human brain is pre-programmed to find opportunities for avoiding pain and negativity rather than accomplishing something or creating new solutions from scratch.
+But from the survival perspective, negative experiences have a greater influence, and your brain marks these impulses as “high priority”.
 Now this can be put to good use in email marketing.

-Your subject line is therefore a perfect opportunity to highlight bad things that your product/service helps to avoid or the good things it helps to accomplish.
-But whatever you do, don’t write about yourself, your products or services – clients are not in to that.
+Your subject line is, therefore, a perfect opportunity to highlight the bad things that your product/service helps to avoid or the good things it helps to accomplish.
+But whatever you do, don’t write about yourself, your products, or your services – clients are not into that.
 They care mostly about themselves and ways to resolve their daily issues.
-And if your product or service makes it easier for them, then it’s likely that they spend extra time reading your newsletter and ultimately – buying your products or services.
+And if your product or service makes it easier for them, then it’s likely that they will spend extra time reading your newsletter and, ultimately – buying your products or services.

 “Price Meltdown”, unfortunately, doesn’t apply to anything.
 Writing “Newsletter no. 7” as a subject means you just can’t be bothered with your business or clients or even success.
-And last but not least “The Best Women’s Day Gift Ideas” is especially stupid subject line when sending emails to your female recipients (We are not buying gifts for ourselves, you know!), plus the word “best” is vague and not measurable in any way at all.
+And last but not least, “The Best Women’s Day Gift Ideas” is an especially ridiculous subject line when sending emails to your female recipients (we are not buying gifts for ourselves, you know!), plus the word “best” is vague and not measurable in any way at all.

 1. TARGET GROUP